 In addition, our by-laws establish an advance notice procedure for nominations for election to our board of directors and other matters that stockholders wish to present for action at an annual meeting other than those to be included in our proxy statement.
-In general, we must receive other proposals of stockholders (including director nominations) intended to be presented at the 2019 annual meeting of stockholders but not included in the proxy statement by March 16, 2019, but not before February 14, 2019, which is not less than 90 days nor more than 120 days prior to the anniversary date of the immediately preceding annual meeting.
-However, if the date of the annual meeting is more than 30 days before or more than 60 days after such anniversary date, notice must be received no earlier than the close of business 120 calendar days prior to such annual meeting and no later than the close of business on the later of 90 days prior to such annual meeting and 10 days following the day on which notice of the date of such annual meeting was mailed or public announcement of the date of such annual meeting was first made.
-If the stockholder fails to give notice by these dates, then the persons named as proxies in the proxies solicited by the board of directors for the 2019 annual meeting of stockholders may exercise discretionary voting power regarding any such proposal.
+In general, we must receive other proposals of stockholders (including director nominations) intended to be presented at the 2020 annual meeting of stockholders but not included in the proxy statement by March 13, 2020, but not before February 12, 2020, which is not less than 90 days nor more than 120 days prior to the anniversary date of the immediately preceding annual meeting.
+However, if the date of the annual meeting is more than 30 days before or more than 60 days after such anniversary date, notice must be received no earlier than the close of business 120 calendar days prior to such annual meeting and no later than the close of business on the later of 90 days prior to such annual meeting was first made.
+If the stockholder fails to give notice by these dates, then the presons named as proxies in the proxies solicited by the board of directors for the 2020 annual meeting of stockholders may exercise discretionary voting power regarding any such proposal.
 Stockholders are advised to review our by-laws which also specify requirements as to the form and content of a stockholder's notice.